Project Activities | Itinerary | Price | TRIP REVIEWS | Trip reports | Safety

 Day 6: Boat to Tintoreras for sea turtle survey, then move to an eco-camp for our Galápagos giant tortoise project.

-In the morning we will hop a boat to the islet of Tintoreras, where we conduct our final sea turtle census.
+In the morning, we will hop a boat to the islet of Tintoreras, where we conduct a sea turtle census.
 Watch for sea lions, turtles, marine iguanas, rays and sharks in the crystal blue waters!

 After we return to shore, we transfer to Campo Duro Eco-Camp, in the foothills of the Sierra Negra Volcano, for our Galápagos giant tortoise project.
 Campo Duro works in concert with Galápagos National Park, providing a reserve to help raise giant tortoises from 3 to 8 years old.
 In the afternoon we will be oriented to the projects at Campo Duro and work on projects which may include planting and weeding tortoise enclosures; building a pond for the tortoises; repairing and building enclosure fences; and working in the organic garden.